Brunch & Batter

 • 10 tablespoon unsalted butter, melted and slightly cooled

-• 3 tablespoon demerara sugar (Sugar in the Raw), for sprinkling
+• 3 tablespoon turbinado (Sugar in the Raw), for sprinkling

 Instructions